Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 - There are beaches and the warm Mediterranean Sea, rugged coastlines, snowy mountains, flat open plains, lakes, beautiful cities and tiny hidden villages waiting to be explored.

-- Spain is still cheaper than many countries for alcohol, cigarettes, and petrol.
+- Spain is still more affordable than many first world countries for alcohol, cigarettes, and petrol (gas).

 - The cost of living can be low (if you are prepared to live and shop as the locals do).